kodalivr/DataProductsShiny/README.md

 Make your pitch.
 5 slides (inclusive of the title slide)  to pitch. create a web page using Slidify or Rstudio Presenter with an html5 slide deck.

-5 slides to pitch our idea done in Slidify or Rstudio Presenter Your presentation pushed to github or Rpubs
+5 slides to pitch our idea done in Slidify or Rstudio Presenter
-A link to your github or Rpubs presentation pasted into the text box below Your presentation must satisfy the following

-It must be done in Slidify or Rstudio Presenter
-It must be 5 pages
-It must be hosted on github or Rpubs
-It must contained some embedded R code that gets run when slidifying the document